Madeleine Arthur

-Arthur portrayed young Willa Warren in the ABC drama series The Family and Jane Keane, the daughter of Amy Adams' character, in Tim Burton's biographical film Big Eyes (2014).
-Arthur has had guest roles in The Killing, The Tomorrow People, and Supernatural.
+Madeleine Arthur (born March 10, 1997) is an American and Canadian actress.
+She is known for her roles as Mae in the Netflix suspense thriller series Devil in Ohio, Hannah Hadman in the workplace comedy series Blockbuster, and Christine in the To All the Boys film series.

 Early life

 Arthur was born and raised in Vancouver, British Columbia, to Jane (née Walter) and Brian Arthur.
 She attended Sir Winston Churchill Secondary School, where she was voted as one of the co-valedictorians of her graduating class.
 Arthur was a competitive gymnast for 13 years before changing her focus to acting.
 She speaks fluent French.